Stretching Routine for Chronic Tightness

 Final Thoughts

 Chronic tightness isn’t just a flexibility issue — it’s a regulation issue.
-If your nervous system is on high alert, and your muscles don’t fire efficiently, your body holds onto tension like armor.
+If your nervous system is on high alert and your muscles don’t fire efficiently, your body holds onto tension like armor.
+That’s why you can stretch the same spots day after day and still feel like they “snap back” as soon as you sit, stand, or train again.

 By Altruva Wellness Editorial Team